The King Room at The Hari in Hong Kong

 8. Little Tai Hang

-Last but not least is Little Tai Hang, a boutique hotel and serviced apartment complex tucked away in the hidden gem of a neighborhood, Tai Hang.
+If you’re looking for a little slice of peace and quiet then check out Little Tai Hang, a boutique hotel and serviced apartment complex tucked away in the hidden gem of a neighborhood, Tai Hang.
 Located just on the edge of Causeway Bay, Little Tai Hang offers easy access to either the Causeway Bay or Tin Hau MTR stations on the Island line so you can zoom off to explore Hong Kong.

 Tai Hang is the perfect place to wander around if you love street photography, and what we loved in particular was the number of local diners and coffee shops located just downstairs.
 Take advantage of the opportunity to experience the slower, “local” life in Hong Kong away from tourist crowds.
 Click here to book your stay at Little Tai Hang!

-What we loved: The clean, modern decor is very cozy, and rooms are equipped with an Apple TV, ample closet space and spacious bathrooms; the location is fantastic as it is close to the shopping districts as well as MTR stations; extremely quiet local neighborhood with tons of cafes and diners.
+What we loved: The clean, modern décor is very cozy, and rooms are equipped with an Apple TV, ample closet space and spacious bathrooms; the location is fantastic as it is close to the shopping districts as well as MTR stations; extremely quiet local neighborhood with tons of cafes and diners.

 But you should also know: While the garden view from the rooms are nice, I would recommend that you splurge for an upgrade to a harbour view room.